Ankr-network/ankr-docs/docs/staking/liquid-staking/matic/matic-liquid-staking-faq.md

 * Staking MATIC on Ethereum, there is no maximum amount.
 * Staking MATIC on Ethereum, your maximum amount is limited by the crosschain staking pool capacity.
 You will see the capacity while staking.

-### Is there a maximum amount I can stake?

-No, you can stake at your discretion, unlimited.

 ### What is the difference between MATIC staking on Ethereum and Polygon?

 MATIC staking happens on Ethereum.
 You can stake/unstake any MATIC amount at once.